Devryx505/web-of-shadows-tools-wos-tools-/README.md

 Spider-Man: Web of Shadows — PCPACK Tools Setup & Update Guide https://discord.gg/vBN4wz8J join the community for any question

-For Kriby, Haruse, and me — enjoy ^^
+For Kriby, Haruse, and me and frankie — enjoy ^^

 WOS Toolkit is the ultimate all in one modding tool for Spider‑Man: Web of Shadows (PC).
 It allows you to extract, edit, and repack game assets with a user‑friendly graphical interface  no command line required.